-In performance of services awarded under OASIS SB, Limitations on Subcontracting, will be monitored and strictly enforced by the OASIS SB CO.
+In performance of services awarded under OASIS SB, at least 50% of the cost of task order performance incurred for personnel shall be expended by the OASIS SB Prime Contractor.
+FAR 52.219-14, Limitations on Subcontracting, will be monitored and strictly enforced by the OASIS SB CO.